RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

-# RADAR platform
+# RADAR-Docker for RADAR-base platform

-This docker-compose stack contains the full operational RADAR platform.
+This docker-compose stack contains the full operational RADAR-base platform.
 Once configured, it is meant to run on a single server with at least 16 GB memory and 4 CPU cores.
 It is tested on Ubuntu 16.04 and on macOS 11.1 with Docker 17.06.

 ## Configuration